 First Look Review: 2026 Subaru Trailseeker is a Solterra Max!

-The 2026 Subaru Trailseeker has been revealed as the company’s second pure-electric vehicle for the U.S. We got to check out the wagon-like Subaru which has fans excited, and here’s what we found:
+The 2026 Subaru Trailseeker has been launched as the company’s second pure-electric vehicle for the U.S. and Canada.
+We got to check out the wagon-like Subaru which has fans excited, and here’s what we found:

 Design